For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 With over 35 million people infected and 2 million new infections each year globally, the challenges of HIV are vast, impacting both developed and developing countries.
 These challenges include scientific, behavioral and programmatic aspects that continue to change as the epidemic evolves.

 We are committed to working with governments, donors, innovative and generic manufacturers, multilateral organizations, and civil society to address the full range of factors affecting access.
-After a decade of specific efforts to increase access to HIV treatment in the developing world, it is clear that access to care is about more than the price of medicines, and that collaboration has been essential to the progress made against HIV.
+We strive to find new ways to apply our expertise, human and financial resources, and market-based solutions to addressing the complex challenge of patient access.
+Our strategies are designed to enable us to facilitate access while continuing to develop new medicines.
+They also help us move beyond the limits of what we can achieve if we work alone.
+Collaboration has been essential to the progress made against HIV.

 We have seen that increasing access requires a broad, comprehensive approach.
 Consequently, we are committed to improving patient access through expanded availability, enhanced access strategies and multi-sectoral partnerships.

-To make these possible, we have employed multiple strategies to address the needs of particular regions and countries, including: seeking rapid and broad registration of our antiretroviral medicines (ARVs); providing support for clinical studies in resource-limited settings; implementing differential-pricing strategies; signing voluntary licenses with generic manufacturers; developing pediatric formulations; and establishing strong collaborations with governments, manufacturers and other stakeholders.
+To make these possible, we have employed multiple strategies to address the needs of particular regions and countries, including: seeking broad registration of our antiretroviral medicines (ARVs); implementing differential-pricing strategies; signing voluntary licenses with generic manufacturers; developing pediatric formulations; and establishing strong collaborations with governments, manufacturers and other stakeholders.

-To facilitate access to raltegravir in sub-Saharan Africa and in low-income countries, the areas of greatest need and the least ability to finance health care, we instituted a multi-strategy model that includes developing a low-cost supply chain with manufacturing partners that has enabled us to reduce our Access price in sub-Saharan Africa, low-income countries and least developed countries (LDCs), and to grant nonexclusive voluntary licenses to multiple generic manufacturers to supply generic raltegravir in these regions.
+To facilitate access to raltegravir in sub-Saharan Africa and in World Bank-defined low-income countries, the areas of greatest need and the least ability to finance health care, we instituted a multi-strategy model that includes implementing a low-cost supply chain with manufacturing partners that has enabled us to reduce our access price in sub-Saharan Africa, low-income countries and LDCs, and to grant nonexclusive voluntary licenses to multiple generic manufacturers to supply generic raltegravir in these regions.

 To truly enhance access to treatment in low- and middle-income countries, the international community must collaborate to strengthen health care infrastructure, to ensure adequate financing for health, and to help to build local health care capacity through training and support.
 Pharmaceutical companies alone cannot solve these immense public-health problems.
 Sustainable solutions will come from comprehensive approaches that draw on the expertise of all stakeholders.

 In developed countries, we continue to work to address patient access needs.
 In the United States, for example, many state AIDS Drug Assistance Programs (ADAPs) have struggled to meet growing need.
-Over the last two decades, our company has lowered or frozen the price of its ARVs five times.
-We also continue to offer support to eligible patients through our comprehensive Patient Assistance Programs and Co-Pay Assistance Program.
-Since 2010, we have worked with Welvista and with HarborPath to offer immediate access to no-cost HIV medicines to patients on ADAP waiting lists and to support a common portal for patients accessing our company-sponsored Patient Assistance Programs (PAPs).
+Over the last two decades, our company has lowered or frozen the price of our ARVs five times.
+We also continue to offer support to eligible patients through our U.S. Patient Assistance Program and Co-Pay Assistance Program.
+Since 2010, we have worked with Welvista and with HarborPath to offer immediate access to no-cost HIV medicines to patients on ADAP waiting lists.

 We have a long history of working closely with leaders from the HIV community to ensure that our approach to pricing our medications is fair and reasonable, balancing our interest in conducting extensive HIV research with efforts to support broad access to our medicines.